 There are monitors at more than 1,000 locations across the U.S. recording air pollutant levels every day.
 These values are converted to a score for each of the five pollutants, and the highest of these scores is reported as the AQI level for that area on that day.

 Why Air Quality Is Important

 Air pollution presents a serious health risk.
 It is associated with stroke, heart disease, lung cancer, and both chronic and acute respiratory diseases, including asthma.
-Around the world, 91 percent of people lived in places that did not meet World Health Organization air quality guideline levels in 2016 and resulted in 4.2 million premature deaths.
+Around the world, 91% of people lived in places that did not meet the World Health Organization's air quality guideline levels in 2016, which resulted in an estimated 4.2 million premature deaths.

 Local air quality can seriously affect your immediate and long-term health.
 And, like the weather, the EPA notes, it can fluctuate frequently.
-The Air Quality Index (AQI) is used by EPA to make air quality easy for the public to access and understand.
+The EPA uses the AQI to make air quality easy for the public to access and understand.

 Air quality can also differ seasonally, as well as locally.
 For example, ozone values may be higher during warm months as sunlight and heat boost ozone formation.
 Carbon monoxide, on the other hand, may be higher during cold weather, which can restrict the efficiency of car emission control systems.
 Particle pollution can be more intense near high-traffic thoroughfares, especially during peak daily traffic.

 It is unfortunate that the AQI is needed.
 It is an important tool, however, and health risks associated with poor air quality can be mitigated through its use.

 - The air quality index (AQI) is a metric following five major pollutants to report the relative danger the air poses to our health.